Imposter syndrome? Try blogging!

 It’s also one of the reasons I moved from a self-hosted blog to Medium.
 On Medium, I can write about the things I love and more often than not receive a comment or some other sign of appreciation.
 On my own website, I was basically talking into a void, nobody would visit it and nobody would interact.
 And if you’re trying to teach people something, having no visitors is no fun at all!

-Having said that, though, I do also post blogs on my own website.
-It's a nice way to keep all content centralized and accessible for anyone who might not want to use Medium.
+Having said that, though, I do still post blogs on my own website.
+It’s a nice way to keep all content centralized and accessible for anyone who might not want to use Medium.